 In its current usage, "the Heights" describes a much narrower geographic area than it did in the past when it frequently referred to almost anywhere on Bergen Hill, the long, narrow ridge of the southern Palisades just west of the Hudson River waterfront.

-Hudson City was one of several towns established within the boundaries of the County of Hudson founded in 1840.
+Hudson City was one of several towns established within the boundaries of the County of Hudson, founded in 1840.
 Between 1852 and 1855, Hudson City separated from the larger Township of North Bergen.
-It became a fully independent municipality with its own mayor and Council for fifteen years.
-Formed by the intersection of roads that led to Newark, Hoboken, Jersey City, and New York City, the Five Corners area was Hudson's City's transportation and commercial hub.
+It became a fully independent municipality with a mayor and city council for fifteen years.
+Formed by the intersection of roads that led to Newark, Hoboken, Jersey City, and New York City, Five Corners was Hudson City's transportation and commercial hub.

 When founded, Hudson City had approximately 3,000 residents who lived along the Palisades ridge between Hoboken and the Hackensack River Meadowlands.
-Once a heavily wooded area, Hudson City became an attractive, convenient suburban-like community for middle-class families as well as immigrant Irish railroad laborers and German merchants and craftsmen and their families.
+Once a heavily-wooded area, Hudson City became a convenient, suburban-like community for middle-class families.
+Irish-immigrant railroad laborers and German merchants and their families also settled there.

 One of Hudson City’s foremost citizens was Garret D. Van Reipen.
-He named the bank he helped found Hudson City Saving Bank after the new town.
-It was initially chartered by the New Jersey Legislature on March 27, 1868.
+He named the bank he helped found the Hudson City Saving Bank after the new town.
+The New Jersey Legislature chartered the bank on March 27, 1868.
 Van Reipen became Hudson City's second mayor (1860-1868) and Hudson City Bank's first president in 1868.

-Hudson City’s first mayor was General E.R.V.
-Wright.
-His mansion, called “Forest Home,” was on a wooded estate in the area of Oakland Avenue.
-Wright served as a county prosecutor and congressman, but he failed to capture the Democratic party’s nomination for governor in 1859 (Grundy 40).
+General E.R.V.
+Wright was Hudson City’s first mayor.
+Wright's “Forest Home” mansion was on a wooded estate in the Oakland Avenue area.
+Wright was a county prosecutor and congressman but failed to capture the Democratic party’s nomination for governor in 1859 (Grundy 40).
 The following year, Mayor Wright was succeeded by Van Reipen.